permissions-dispatcher/PermissionsDispatcher/README.md

 - `@RuntimePermissions`: Register an Activity or Fragment to handle permissions.
 - `@NeedsPermission`: Register a method which the permission is needed.
     - You can use `@NeedsPermissions` for multiple requests.
 - `@ShowsRationale`: Register a method which explains why the permission is needed.
-Actually an annotated method is called when `shouldShowRequestPermissionRationale` returns true.
+An annotated method is called when `shouldShowRequestPermissionRationale` returns true.
     - You can use `@ShowsRationales` for multiple requests.

 > NOTE: Annotated methods must be package private or above.